jjzazuet/aws-cheatsheets/DVA-C01-elasticache.md

   - Data may be stale.
 - Write-through
   - Adds or updates data in the cache when it's written to the target backend.
-  - No stale data
+  - No stale data.
   - Writes incurr performance penalties (write to backend, then to cache).
-  - Cache churn if most data is never read, wasting resources.
+  - Cache churn: if most data is never read, wasting resources.

 ## Integration

 - Redis:
-  - Uses cache parameter groups to configure either engine (i.e. memory, eviction, storage, etc.).
   - Uses TLS for in-flight encryption, and KMS customer master keys for at-rest enryption.
-  - Global Data store allows multi region replication.
+  - Can configure optional authentication via Redis AUTH with passwords.

 - Both:
+  - Uses cache parameter groups to configure either engine (i.e. memory, eviction, storage, etc.).
   - Network access is granted from whitelisted EC2 instances.
   - Use subnet groups or security groups to allow EC2 instance access.
-  - Elasticache needs a cache subnet group to choose a subnet and IP addresses to associate with nodes.
+  - Elasticache needs a `cache subnet` group to choose a subnet and IP addresses to associate with nodes.

 ## Metrics